open-telemetry/community/tech-committee-charter.md

 TC memberships are not time-limited.
 There is no maximum size of the TC.
 The size is expected to vary in order to ensure adequate coverage of important areas of expertise, balanced with the ability to make decisions efficiently.
 The TC must have at least four members and is recommended to have an odd number of members for tie-breaking purposes.

 TC membership is developed through leadership in the project and was bootstrapped initially by selection of long-standing maintainers in the OpenTracing and OpenCensus projects.
-The TC may add additional members to the TC by a standard TC motion and vote.
+The TC may add additional members to the TC by the [election process](#election-of-tc-members) described below.
 The TC members are expected to be active leaders in the project.
-A TC member may be removed from the TC by voluntary resignation, by a standard TC motion, or in accordance with the participation rules described below.
+A TC member may be removed from the TC by voluntary resignation, by a super-majority TC vote similar to the [election process](#election-of-tc-members), or in accordance with the participation rules described below.

 Changes to TC membership should be posted in the agenda document, and may be suggested as any other agenda item.

+### No Over-Representation

-No more than one-fourth of the TC members may be affiliated with the same employer (in the event of confusion or concern, the OpenTelemetry TC will defer to the CNCF definition of “same employer”).
+No more than one-fourth (25%) of the TC members may be affiliated with the same employer (in the event of confusion or concern, the OpenTelemetry TC will defer to the CNCF definition of "same employer").
 If removal or resignation of a TC member, or a change of employment by a TC member, creates a situation where more than one-fourth of the TC membership shares an employer, then the situation must be immediately remedied by the resignation or removal of one or more TC members affiliated with the over-represented employer(s).

+### Participation

 The TC may, at its discretion, invite any number of non-voting observers to participate in the public portion of TC discussions and meetings.